panbishnoi/industrialai-workorder-management-demo/README.md

 ## Usage

 ### Demo Chatbot
-There is a demo chatbwebapp `frontend/`.
+There is a demo chatbot webapp in the `frontend/` directory.
 See the [README](frontend/README.md) for usage details.
 It needs the outputs from the MainBackendStack.

 This is the best way to validate that the MainBackendStack was deployed correctly.